xylous/settle/USER-MANUAL.md

 Notes are written in Markdown.
 The filenames have a simple format, `${TITLE}.md`.

+Note, you're probably going to want to use (or write) a plugin for your favourite editor; as of v0.26.0, the program no longer supports starting an editor on a file.

 ## Configurability

 The config file is located at `~/.config/settle/settle.yaml`.
 When you first